AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Question Asker 8 (New York Times):
 {:.small-caps.strong.right}

-> [You've committed ...] $10Billion [before tax] that includes [...] and could you describe what sort of public private [...] you're envisioning to help pay for it, or are you hoping for a NASA contract?
+> [I believe you gave that you have to have] $10Billion [and I was wondering what] that includes [, does it include a Mars port?]
+And could you describe what sort of public private [partnerships] you're envisioning to help pay for it, or are you hoping for a NASA contract?
 {:.right}

 14:44